It’s been a very full month, but I’ve also had a lot of hurry-up-and-wait to do, and waiting = pages. An embarrassingly high page count follows:

-As some of you might know, I wrote a prohibition-themed murder mystery last year, and as I was gearing up to run it again (which will be this Saturday!)
-I thought I’d read a book about prohibition.
+I wrote a prohibition-themed murder mystery, and as I was gearing up to run it again, I thought I’d read a book about prohibition.
 I wound up getting a book about the science of alcohol instead, but that was still cool.
 The author takes us through all of the key ingredients and steps of the process, and concludes with some sketch neuroscience about what it does to you.
-I wish the science had been written in more detail, but that’s my picky scientist self talking – the detail level was well balanced for a pop non-fiction work.
+I wish the science had been written in more detail, but that’s my demanding scientist self talking – the detail level was well balanced for a pop non-fiction work.

 Format: nonfiction.
 Subject: chemistry.
 Rating: 2/3, some of the science is a little too simplistic to the point of losing accuracy, but an entertaining overview.

 Do Androids Dream of Electric Sheep?, by Philip K Dick